-Physiological role of Ca: Calcium makes 1.5-2% of the total body weight.
-It has an important role in the formation of bones and teeth, blood coagulation, muscle contraction and relaxation, transmission of nerve impulses, for permeability of cell walls, and activation of some enzymes.
+The physiological role of Ca: Calcium makes 1.5-2% of the total body weight.
+It has an important role in the formation of bones and teeth, blood coagulation, muscle contraction and relaxation, transmission of nerve impulses, for the permeability of cell walls, and activation of some enzymes.

-Food reach in calcium: High in calcium are also leafy green vegetables (spinach), beans, nuts, and egg yolk.
+The food high in calcium: High in calcium is also leafy green vegetables (spinach), beans, nuts, and egg yolk.
 Some cereals, soy products, and fruit juices can be fortified with up to 1 g (1000 mg) of calcium per serving.

 RDA: Approximately 1 g (1000 mg for adults) and 1.2 g (1200 mg for those over 51).